Home / Resume / Healthcare / CNA Resume

 Activities of Daily Living (ADLs)

-Tip: If the job posting mentions a specific EHR system or specialty care skill, add it using their exact wording.
+Tip: If the posting names a specific EHR system or specialty skill, add it using their exact wording.
 ATS systems match keywords literally.

 Resume summary examples you can steal